 Record: Ari Neuman and Oz Guterman, “The clash of two world views – a constructivist analysis of home educating families’ perceptions of education.”
 Pedagogy, Culture & Society, 24, No. 3 (2016): 359-369.
 [Abstract]

-Summary: Neuman is senior lecturer of education at Western Galilee College, in Akko, Israel, and Guterman is a professor in the Department of Human Resources at the same university.
+Summary: Neuman is senior lecturer of education at Western Galilee College, in Akko, Israel, and Guterman is senior lecturer in the Department of Human Resources at the same university.
 In this article, they discuss the results of a study in which they interviewed 30 homeschooling mothers to discover the impact of homeschooling on the women’s children and families.

 The authors give away their results at the beginning.
 In the study they conducted, the homeschooling mothers shared outcomes that were largely in line with a constructivist world view.
 Here are some of the principles of constructivism:

 - Learning should be authentic and life-related.

 - Students should be in charge of the learning process.

 - Students are not perceived as “empty vessels” but rather as developers of knowledge that are capable of forming their own schematics through life experiences.